weygoldt/ChirpCNN/README.md

 The main problem of chirp detection is, that chirps are too fast to resolve the temporal evolution in frequency, while maintaining a frequency resolution to distinguish individual fish on a spectrogram.
 A spectrogram of a chirp with sufficient frequency resolution does **not** capture a chirp well.
 If there is just a single fish in the recording, we could just filter the recording and compute an instantaneous frequency, but once there are multiple fish, the only way to separate them is by spectral analyses.

+So the kind of spectrogram we need is a trade-off between the temporal and frequency resolution.
+We already extracted the bands of the EOD baseline frequency for each fish using a spectrogam with a frequency resolution of 0.5 Hz in the [wavetracker](https://github.com/tillraab/wavetracker) project.
+Most chirps are invisible on a spectrogram with this resolution.
+I currently use a frequency resolution of 6 Hz with a window overlap of .99.

 On these spectrograms, we can still see the "ghost" of a chirp: The chirp might not be clearly visible in its temporal evolution, but there is a blurred region where the frequency briefly peaks.
 But these regions last up to magnitudes longer than a real chirp and come in many shaped and forms, depending on the spectrogram resolution and parameters such as chirp duration, contrast, frequency, etc. The following image contains just a few examples from the current dataset.
 Each window is fixed to a frequency range of 400 Hz and a time of 240 ms.

 ![current dataset](assets/dataset.png)

 In this project, I will build a simulated dataset using many chirp parameters and will then try to train a simple convolutional neural network as a binary image classifier to detect these "ghosts" of chirps on spectrogram images.

-With the current synthetic dataset (n=30000), I reach a discrimination performance of 98%.
+With the current synthetic dataset (n=15000), I reach a discrimination performance of 98%.
 But as soon as the frequency traces of chirping fish get close, the current version of the detector falsely assings the same chirp to multiple fish.
 The plot below illustrated the current state, the first try of detecting on non-artificial data.

 ![current detector](assets/detection.png)